Tarot reading can be intimidating for the beginner.

 18 – The Moon.
 Intuition, dreams, our hidden selves.
 These are all the themes of this card.

 I’ve written about the moon card in more detail, read these articles:

 19 – The Sun.
 Deep-rooted happiness and contentment reign supreme with this card.
 Dreams are coming true and playfulness is greatly encouraged.

-Consisting of the 56 remaining cards of the 78 card deck, the minor arcana helps us gain a deeper, more specific insight of our day to day and explore the broader themes that present themselves with the major arcana.
+Consisting of the 56 remaining cards of the 78-card deck, the minor arcana helps us gain a deeper, more specific insight into our day-to-day and explore the broader themes that present themselves with the major arcana.

 The Minor Arcana for simplicity’s sake can be separated into four suits much like your average playing cards.

 - Swords: Which represents ideas and the mind